 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T3 and Nikon D780 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | NFC |

 |15.||Nikon Z6 II||Y||stereo||mono||Y||Y||micro||3.2||Y||-||Y|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-T3 and the D780 are recent models that are part of the current product line-up.
-The X-T3 replaced the earlier Fujifilm X-T2, while the D780 followed on from the Nikon D750.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the X-T3 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T3 was succeeded by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Is the Fujifilm X-T3 better than the Nikon D780 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.